microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     name: string;
     title?: string;
 }

-// Warning: (ae-missing-release-tag) "NodeRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export type NodeRef = string;

 // Warning: (ae-missing-release-tag) "NumericComparisonOperator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //